eldoyle/PythonIntro/_episodes/03-variables.md

 ---
 ## Creating Variables

-If we want to, we can essentially use Python as a fancy calculator:
+If we want to, we can essentially use Python as a fancy calculator.
+Type the command below into the Spyder console and press `Enter':
 ~~~
 5 + 7
 ~~~
 {: .language-python}

-Returns the output
+You should see the result returned as output in the console:
 ~~~
 12
 ~~~
 {: .output}

-Here's another example:
-If I type
+Here's another example.
+If I type:
 ~~~
 636/8
 ~~~
 {: .language-python}
-Returns the output
+I should get back the output
 ~~~
 79
 ~~~